WinterYukky/aws-cdk-neuronx-patterns/README.md

 This library provides high-level architectural patterns using neuronx (e.g. Inferentia2 and Trainium1).
 It contains:

-- Transformers Neuronx SageMaker Real-time Inference Endpoint
+- vLLM with NxD Inference on ALB & ECS on EC2
-- Neuronx Compile
+- Neuronx Compiler

-## Transformers Neuronx SageMaker Real-time Inference Endpoint
+## vLLM NxD Inference on ALB & ECS on EC2

 > [!WARNING]
-> This construct uses an Inferentia2 instance on SageMaker.
+> This construct uses an Inferentia2 instance on ECS.
 You may need to increase your request limit for your AWS account.

-By using the `NeuronxCompile` construct included in this construct library, models published on HuggingFace can be easily deployed to SageMaker Real-time inference.
-To define using the `NeuronxCompile` construct:
+By using the `VllmNxdInferenceCompiler` construct included in this construct library, models published on HuggingFace can be easily deployed to ECS with Application Load Balancer.
+To define using the `VllmNxdInferenceCompiler` construct:

 ```ts
 import * as ec2 from "aws-cdk-lib/aws-ec2";